bandaloo/afterlight-caves/README.md

 I use Mocha and Chai in the browser to test with ES6 modules.
 This was set up with the help of this:
 <https://medium.com/dailyjs/running-mocha-tests-as-native-es6-modules-in-a-browser-882373f2ecb0>

+The easiest way to run the tests is to launch a local server and open `tests.html` in your browser.